 Essential questions to ask candidates at a job interview and how to assess their answers.

 The end goal of a job interview is to identify the best possible candidate for the role.
-Achieving this aim becomes much easier if you know which interview questions to ask and which answers to listen out for.
-Some questions will relate to candidates' skill sets, employment records and experience, but others will concern their attitude, personality and career ambitions.
+Achieving this aim becomes much easier if you know the best interview questions to ask and which answers to listen out for.
+Some of the best questions relate to candidates' skill sets, employment records and experience, but others concern their attitude, personality and career ambitions.
 You not only want to hire professionals who are technically sound, but those who are genuinely motivated to work for your organisation and build their career as part of your team.

-By knowing which interview questions to ask candidates and seeing how they respond, you can gain the insights you need to judge each individual.
+By knowing the best questions to ask in an interview and seeing how candidates respond, you can gain the insights you need to judge each individual.
 Their answers will be revealing, showing them to be a potential match for your organisation or someone who is unsuitable.
 On some occasions, you may need to read between the lines a little to find out where a candidate is coming from.
 Taking time to prepare your interview questions, will increase your chances of identifying the most suitable candidate for the role.

-Here is our selection of good questions to ask a candidate in a job interview:
+Here is our selection of the best interview questions to ask a candidate during your recruitment process:

 Whenever you interview a candidate for a new job, you need to ensure they can back up the claims they have made on their CV.
 This means asking them questions on both their current and previous roles, to learn more about what they have done and how they do it.
 Here are some interview questions to ask: